 NASA workers aren’t the only professionals creating science-based cakes involving their careers.
 The Nottingham Veterinary School created a whole series of odd and gory cakes based on their profession as a fundraiser for Red Nose Day.
 Here is one student’s confectionary take on the superficial facial muscles of a canine.
 Personally, I’m particularly impressed by the seriously realistic-looking teeth.

 Here’s another cake by The Nottingham Veterinary School, this time depicting something vets see all too often –the testicle of a dog.
 At least it looks more like a medical illustration than the real thing.

 8. One Very Dead Sheep

-This oh-so-cheerful culinary creation by another Nottingham Veterinary School student depicts a dead sheep beside a snail and what is presumably either an infected organ or a diagram of a particular virus cell.
+This oh-so-cheerful culinary creation by another Nottingham Veterinary School student depicts a dead sheep beside a snail and what is presumably either an infected organ or a diagram of a particular virus-infected cell.
 Whatever the thing beside the sheep, this piece won the prize for best depiction of an infection.
 According to the photo’s notes, it was also very moist and had a rich, deep chocolate flavor.

 9. An Animal Cell

 DeviantArt user NicholeWilliam created this tasty model of a cell as part of an assignment for her Biology 330 class.
 The piece is even more impressive when you learn that it was her first attempt at using fondant.